Current Indianapolis Colts Playoff Chances in 2025-26

 From 1998 to 2018, the Indianapolis Colts enjoyed 21 consecutive seasons with either Peyton Manning or Andrew Luck on the roster.
 But since Luck retired in 2019, the Colts have opened each year with a new starting quarterback.

 Assuming he's healthy, Anthony Richardson could break that streak this upcoming season.
 But with the addition of QB Daniel Jones, Richardson has a lot to prove.
 It will all come down to who is named the starting quarterback for the Colts to replicate the postseason success they had under Manning and Luck.
+It's worth noting, Jones has been named starter for Week 1.
 In the section below, we broke down everything you need to know about the recent Colts' playoff history:

 Note: * Indicates playoff appearance